awsdocs/aws-cdk-guide/doc_source/constructs.md

 ## Initialization<a name="constructs_init"></a>

 Constructs are implemented in classes that extend the [https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_core.Construct.html](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_core.Construct.html) base class\.
 You define a construct by instantiating the class\.
 All constructs take three parameters when they are initialized:
-+ **scope** – The construct within which this construct is defined\.
++ **Scope** – The construct within which this construct is defined\.
 You should almost always pass `this` for the scope, because it represents the current scope in which you are defining the construct\.
 + **id** – An [identifier](identifiers.md) that must be unique within this scope\.
 The identifier serves as a namespace for everything that's encapsulated within the scope's subtree and is used to allocate unique identities such as [resource names](resources.md#resources_physical_names) and AWS CloudFormation logical IDs\.
-+ **props** – A set of properties or keyword arguments, depending upon the supported language, that define the construct's initial configuration\.
++ **Props** – A set of properties or keyword arguments, depending upon the supported language, that define the construct's initial configuration\.
 In most cases, constructs provide sensible defaults, and if all props elements are optional, you can leave out the **props** parameter completely\.

 Identifiers need only be unique within a scope\.
 This lets you instantiate and reuse constructs without concern for the constructs and identifiers they might contain, and enables composing constructs into higher level abstractions\.
 In addition, scopes make it possible to refer to groups of constructs all at once, for example for [tagging](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_core.Tag.html) or for specifying where the constructs will be deployed\.

-## Apps and Stacks<a name="constructs_apps_stacks"></a>
+## Apps and stacks<a name="constructs_apps_stacks"></a>

 We call your CDK application an *app*, which is represented by the AWS CDK class [App](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_core.App.html)\.
 The following example defines an app with a single stack that contains a single Amazon S3 bucket with versioning enabled: